WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 ## How to build & configure a container (without building an image) that runs the angular-site application:

 Use `docker pull` to pull the angular image from the docker hub website.
 After this, you can use `docker run` to run the image that was just pulled.
 Make sure to bind the port for the container to the same port on your device.

+Inside the `Dockerfile`, I will configure the settings required to build an image from that file and run the angular bird package.

+1. The `FROM` portion of the docker file sets the base image for the rest of the instructions.
+The FROM must be at the beginnning of the dockerfile, using any valid image
+2.
+3.